Competition Corral

 2nd place in each corral will receive a trophy.

-One of the three first place dances will be selected as the overall winner and, in addition to the prizes above, will receive a WWLA 2025 Weekend Pass and their dance will be taught on Sunday, August 25th, 2024 by one of our WWLA Instructors.
+One of the three first place dances will be selected as the overall winner and, in addition to the prizes above, will receive a WWLA 2026 Weekend Pass and their dance will be taught during WWLA 2025!

 Music